Welding: History

-During the middle of the century, many new welding methods were invented.
-In 1930, Kyle Taylor was responsible for the release of stud welding, which soon became popular in shipbuilding and construction.
-Submerged arc welding was invented the same year and continues to be popular today.
-In 1932 a Russian, Konstantin Khrenov eventually implemented the first underwater electric arc welding.
 Gas tungsten arc welding, after decades of development, was finally perfected in 1941, and gas metal arc welding followed in 1948, allowing for fast welding of non-ferrous materials but requiring expensive shielding gases.
 Shielded metal arc welding was developed during the 1950s, using a flux-coated consumable electrode, and it quickly became the most popular metal arc welding process.
 In 1957, the flux-cored arc welding process debuted, in which the self-shielded wire electrode could be used with automatic equipment, resulting in greatly increased welding speeds, and that same year, plasma arc welding was invented by Robert Gage.
 Electroslag welding was introduced in 1958, and it was followed by its cousin, electrogas welding, in 1961.
 In 1953, the Soviet scientist N. F. Kazakov proposed the diffusion bonding method.

 Other recent developments in welding include the 1958 breakthrough of electron beam welding, making deep and narrow welding possible through the concentrated heat source.
 Following the invention of the laser in 1960, laser beam welding debuted several decades later, and has proved to be especially useful in high-speed, automated welding.
 Magnetic pulse welding (MPW) has been industrially used since 1967.
 Friction stir welding was invented in 1991 by Wayne Thomas at The Welding Institute (TWI, UK) and found high-quality applications all over the world.
 All of these four new processes continue to be quite expensive due to the high cost of the necessary equipment, and this has limited their applications.

 Processes

+Welding joins two pieces of metal using heat, pressure, or both.
+The most common modern welding methods use heat sufficient to melt the base metals to be joined and the filler metal.
+This includes gas welding and all forms of arc welding.
+The area where the base and filler metals melt is called the weld pool or puddle.
+The weld pool must be protected from oxygen in the air that will oxidize with the molten metal and from other gases that could contaminate the weld.
+Most welding methods involve pushing the puddle along a joint to create a weld bead.
+Overlapping pieces of metal can be joined by forming the weld pool within a hole made in the topmost piece of base metal to form a plug weld.

+Solid-state welding processes join two pieces of metal using pressure.
+Electric resistance welding is a common industrial process that combines heat and pressure to join overlapping base metals without any filler material.